yuhanchengo/IEIR/README.md

-### Assignment2 improving chatbot with Word-Embedding and SVM-Rank
+### Improving chatbot with Word-Embedding and SVM-Rank

 #### Building word-Embedding model in R
 ```R